-- -Number of issuers excluded from the investment universe based on the Exclusion List - -Number of issuers against which arms embargoes have been issued by the UN Security Council and subject to a 'Call for Action' on the Financial Action Task Force list - Average weighted ESG Rating against the universe - -Number of issuers involved in material violations of internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact. - Average weighted carbon intensity score against the universe - -Percentage of Sustainable Investments - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Sub-Fund's direct exposure to investments excluded as described in the Sub-Fund's binding elements - Number of issuers against which arms embargoes have been issued by the UN Security Council and subject to a 'Call for Action' on the Financial Action Task Force list - Average weighted ESG Rating against the universe - Sub-Fund's direct exposure to issuers excluded based on violations of internationally recognized standards as described in the binding elements of the Sub-Fund. - Average weighted carbon intensity score against the universe - Percentage of Sustainable Investments

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?